karatelabs/vscode-extension/README.md

 <p>&nbsp;</p>

 To change the log level you can use the VS Code Command `Developer: Set Log Level` (`View --> Command Palette` and type "Log") and then select `Karate Log`.
+Changing the log level to `Debug` gives you more information.

 <img src="resources/log-level.jpg" height="200px"/>